MohmedAAK/Multi-filter-layer/README.md

-# Multi-filter-layer
+# Multi-filter-layer research
-research about new CNN layer that empower the CNN model with strong learner
+research about new CNN layer that empowers the CNN model with strong learner using multiple filters

+# filter size effects research
+counted as pre-research for multi-filter layer